 We explicitly reserve the right to make changes resulting from technical improvements.
-For the safety-related application and use of the products, all current country-specific laws, standards as well as other safety regulations are to be complied with, without exception.
-They form a part of the obligations of employers and employees regarding industrial safety.
-This results in, among other things, the responsibility of the contractor to ensure the stability of the formwork and falsework constructions as well as the structure during all stages of construction.
+For the safety-related application and use of the products, all current country-specific laws, standards and other safety regulations shall be complied with, without exception.
+They form a part of the obligations of employers and employees regarding occupational and industrial safety.